Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Introduction

 \section{Introduction}

-Rigid-body simulators have seen tremendous growth in recent years, with impressive robot policy learning results demonstrated across various platforms such as MuJoCo~\citep{emanuel_2012_mujoco}, IsaacSim~\citep{makoviychuk2021isaacgymhighperformance}, and Genesis~\citep{Genesis}.
-In contrast, soft-body simulators have experienced much slower adoption within the soft robotics community, where research remains predominantly hardware-oriented.
-This limited adoption can be attributed to two key challenges: the lack of easy-to-use, general-purpose soft-body simulators, and the question of whether such simulators can operate fast enough to make data-driven policy learning feasible.
-The latter, in particular, remains a significant hurdle.
+Rigid-body simulators have become a central tool for robot policy learning, with strong results demonstrated across platforms such as MuJoCo~\cite{emanuel_2012_mujoco}, IsaacSim~\cite{makoviychuk2021isaacgymhighperformance}, and Genesis~\cite{Genesis}.
+In contrast, simulator-driven policy learning is far less common in soft robotics, where many studies remain focused on hardware demonstrations, model-based control, or task-specific systems.
+Two factors contribute to this gap: the limited availability of easy-to-use, general-purpose soft-body simulators, and the high computational cost of accurately simulating continuum mechanics and frictional contact.
+As a result, it remains unclear whether soft-body simulators can support policy learning at the scale and speed now common in rigid-body robotics.

-Rigid manipulators typically have around seven degrees of freedom, resulting in compact equations of motion.
-In contrast, soft bodies possess effectively infinite degrees of freedom, requiring simulators to discretize the system finely enough to capture continuum mechanics.
-This large number of degrees of freedom, combined with the highly nonlinear dynamics introduced by elasticity, makes soft robot control and policy learning difficult both from a simulation and learning perspective.

-In this work, we present a learning setup capable of rapidly and robustly training policies across four diverse soft manipulator tasks via reinforcement learning.
-We demonstrate substantial speed improvements over state-of-the-art baselines through two key components: (1) aggressive implicit time-stepping using the fully implicit simulator \textsc{DisMech}~\citep{choi_dismech}, and (2) a sample efficient delta natural curvature control formulation, a soft-body analogue to delta joint control in rigid manipulators.
-While earlier work~\citep{choi_dismech} showed the speed improvements over explicit methods for simulating canonical examples in mechanics, this work focuses on the speed improvements in policy learning brought forth by implicit time-stepping where \textsc{DisMech} enables policy learning up to an order of magnitude faster than \textsc{Elastica}~\citep{gazzola2018forward}.

-Rather than introducing a completely novel solution, the focus of this work is to demonstrate that practical tools and strategies for rapid soft robot policy learning exist.
-Through extensive comparisons across four representative tasks, we show that \textsc{DisMech} closely matches \textsc{Elastica}’s dynamics while being substantially faster and computationally more efficient.
-To ensure a fair comparison, we adopt (with slight alterations) the same soft manipulator control tasks introduced by~\cite{Naughton2021_elastica_rl}.
-In a landscape where soft simulation frameworks remain limited, this work provides an invaluable baseline for evaluating new simulators and understanding their effects on policy learning performance.
-We hope it serves as a foundation for future research on simulation frameworks as well as provide a practical testbed for evaluating learning algorithms in soft robot control.